raensink/stm32-gcc-linux-quick-start/README.md

 - more to come!

 ## Getting started
+The following instructions assume you are using Linux: WSL (my fav), virtual machine, or native.
 #### Clone
 This repo has submodules, so be sure to clone with the option shown below.
 ```